Local solvability and stability of an inverse spectral problem for higher-order differential operators: Solvability and stability

-and \eqref{estpsiR} for $\nu = 0$.
-These estimates coincide with the ones for the case of regular coefficients (see formulas (2.3.40) in \cite{Yur02}).
+In addition, we have formulas \eqref{estpsiR} for $\tilde \psi_v(x)$, $\tilde R_{v_0,v}(x)$, $\nu = 0$.
+The obtained estimates coincide with the ones for the case of regular coefficients (see formulas (2.3.40) in \cite{Yur02}).
 Therefore, the remaining part of the proof almost repeats the proof of Lemma 1.6.7 in \cite{Yur02}, so we omit the technical details.
 By differentiating the relation $\psi(x) = (I - \tilde R(x))^{-1} \tilde \psi(x)$ and analyzing the convergence of the obtained series, we prove the following properties of $\psi(x) = [\psi_v(x)]_{v \in V}$:

 Using the latter estimates together with \eqref{findvv}, we readily arrive at the claimed estimates for $\vv_{l,k,\eps}(x)$. \end{proof}

 Analogous estimates can be obtained for $\tilde \eta_{l,k,\eps}(x)$ defined by \eqref{defeta}.